Maintained by: Elisa E. Beshero-Bondar (ebb8 at

 Harness and her lady’s maid, Kerenhappuch Taylor Sweetman, was residuary legatee of her

-estate.
+estate. —lmw, ebb

-Can she?--There is my only chance.
-Ah I see that I am sinking in your good graces already--you accuse me of talking politics--& I avow to you my dear friend that I talk politics less than any body of my acquaintance--never when any one will talk to me of flowers or greyhounds or pictures or books--Never, unless I meet with a person who is utterly ignorant of all better subjects & then when we have done with the weather & the Scotch novels--why there is nothing else to turn to--And then the Scotch novels--you accuse me of over-rating them--when I will be bound to say that there is amongst all the nonsense that I have written to you full twenty sheets of sheer fault-finding & impertinence & sauciness about these same works.
+Can she?—There is my only chance.
+Ah I see that I am sinking in your good graces already—you accuse me of talking politics—& I avow to you my dear friend that I talk politics less than any body of my acquaintance—never when any one will talk to me of flowers or greyhounds or pictures or books—Never, unless I meet with a person who is utterly ignorant of all better subjects & then when we have done with the weather & the Scotch novels—why there is nothing else to turn to—And then the Scotch novels—you accuse me of over-rating them—when I will be [del: .]bound to say that there is amongst all the nonsense that I have written to you full twenty sheets of sheer fault-finding & impertinence & sauciness about these same works.
 And then you accuse me of under-rating Misses EdgeworthMaria Edgeworth | Born: 1768-01-01 in Black Bourton, Oxfordshire, England.
 Died: 1849-05-22 in Engleworthstown, Longford, Ireland.

 British author and educator.
 Best known for

-Castle Rackrent (novel, 1800); also wrote
+Castle Rackrent (1800); also

-children’s novels and educational treatises.
+wrote children's novels and educational treatises.—lmw, cmm

---#lmw #cmm & AustenJane Austen | Born: 1775-12-16 in Steventon, Hampshire, England.
+& AustenJane Austen | Born: 1775-12-16 in Steventon, Hampshire, England.
 Died: 1817-07-18 in Winchester, Hampshire, England.

-Novelist celebrated for her wit and style, whose works
+Novelist celebrated for her wit and style, whose works investigated women's social and economic vulnerabilities in English society.
+During her lifetime she published anonymously.

 Sense and Sensibility (1811),

-Pride and Prejudice
+Pride and Prejudice (1813),

 Mansfield Park (1814), and

-Emma (1815),
+Emma (1815), all anonymously.

-Northanger Abbey, the first written of her novels (composed in 1798-1799) was published
+Northanger Abbey, the first written of her novels (composed in 1798-1799) was published posthumously in 1818 (the title was chosen by surviving family) along with her final completed novel, Persuasion.

 Mitford claims in a letter to Sir William Elford of 3 April 1815